Sean-Bradley/Webcam-as-Texture-using-Three.js/README.md

 ## -- Update --
 Added chroma option from the seriously.js library so chroma keying can also be applied at the webcam capture level.
+*Settings shown work best for my situation.
+You will need to adjust for your own environment.*
 ![With CHROMA on and off](chromaOnOff.gif )